 The NLLS algorithm was then tested on actual spindles from MASS (Montreal Archive of Sleep Studies) database [14].
 This database includes about 1700 hours of PSG recording sampled at 256 Hz [14].
-EOG recordings were retrieved from 18 patients from a subset of MASS database (MASS-C1/SS2).
+EEG recordings were retrieved from 18 patients from a subset of MASS database (MASS-C1/SS2).
 The patients from this subset comprised of 11 women and 8 men with a mean age of 24.3 and 23.2 years respectively and an age range of 18 – 33 years [14].
-Spindles were isolated from the EOG recordings by using the annotations of an expert scorer.
+Spindles were isolated from the EEG recordings using the annotations of an expert scorer.

 The QPS model was tested on 18 patients.
 Each patient was discerned by using a unique id and henceforth, patients will be referred to using a patient id (such as patient 1, patient 2, patient 3 and so on).
-The ideal objective was to test the QPS model for 500 spindles for all the patients to achieve statistically significant results.
-However, due to variation in the amount of spindles, the QPS model was tested for at least 97 spindles and at most 500 spindles.
+Due to the variation in the amount of spindles present in each patient’s recording, the QPS model was tested on 97-500 spindles per patient.
 The validity of QPS model was evaluated by computing the error in frequency and error in energy as seen in section [].
 Further evaluation was carried out by observing the variation of error in energy and frequency across multiple patients.
-Next, the distribution of parameter values across patients was observed for possible distribution trends.
-Distribution pattern of each parameter was observed and correspondingly, the average value of each parameter was computed.
+To develop a better understanding of the xx trends, we also studied the the distribution of parameter values across patients ..
 Finally, in order to correlate the results from a real spindle with a simulated spindle, we discerned the significance of each parameter and evaluated these results with the results obtained from a simulated spindle.

 RESULTS